 Initial PHPUnit Configuration:

 Well, it’s not mandatory to maintain a configuration file.
 You can run a specific PHPUnit class/method right from your CLI.
-However, I like, prefer and will strongly recommend having a configuration file with all details so that you can just run “phpunit” command, and it itself takes care of the rest.
+However, I like, prefer, and strongly recommend having a configuration file with all the details so that you can just run the “phpunit” command, and it will take care of the rest.

-Yes, if there is a configuration file named ‘phpunit.xml’, it’s automatically read by the library and acted accordingly.
-A sample configuration file is as below:
+Yes, if there is a configuration file named ‘phpunit.xml’, the library automatically reads it and acts accordingly.
+A sample configuration file is as follows:

 <?xml version="1.0" encoding="UTF-8"?>